Practical Nursing - 715

 Successful completion of Professional Practice clinical placement is a requirement for graduation from the Practical Nursing program.
 Professional Practice is an academic requirement across all semesters of the program.
 Agencies that provide placement opportunities require you to have a clear Police Records Check for Service with the Vulnerable Sector (PRCSVS).
 As such, to be eligible for placement, you must submit proof of a clear PRCSVS, which will be retained on your departmental file and used only for purposes related to your placement.

 If you register in the program without a clear PRCSVS, and, as a result, are unable to participate in placement, you will not be able to progress in the program.
-A clear PRCVS is required annually, and more often if requested by the placement agencies.
+A Clear PRCVS, completed within last 6 months and valid for full upcoming semester is required.

 Preclearance requirements: